 On September 30, 2021, the Company was issued an exploration license to explore for minerals in Ethiopia for an initial period of three years expiring on September 29, 2024.
 Pursuant to the license agreement, the Company was obligated to spend Birr 34,628,250 (approximately \$900,000) by September 29, 2024.
 This exploration license was applied for in 2020 prior to the armed conflicts breaking out in the Tigray Region of northern Ethiopia and was immediately placed into force majeure upon receipt.
+The project remains in force majeure and the license now expires September 29, 2025.
 The Company paid \$2,512 in license issuing fees to acquire the license in 2021.